At Los Rios, we strive to provide our employees with a comprehensive and competitive benefits package that offers flexibility and security each year.

 As a new hire, you can enroll in benefits effective the first of the month following your date of hire.
 However, if you are hired on the first work day of the month, your benefits are effective as of the first of that month.
-If you miss your initial enrollment window, your next opportunity to enroll will be the annual open enrollment period.
+If you miss your initial enrollment window (31 days from your date of hire), then your next opportunity to enroll will be the annual open enrollment period.

 You can enroll in or make changes to your benefits each year during open enrollment (normally held in the spring) for benefits effective July 1 through June 30 of the following year.
 The next open enrollment period will be in Spring 2020.